harrypmdev/worthing-sw/README.md

 <br />

 #### Performance - 89
-  - A very good performance score overall
+  - A very good performance score overall.
   - The login image impacts the performance somewhat.
 It is a WEBP file, and was resized to as low of as a resolution as possible without affecting the UX.
 Alternate images could perhaps be sought to further increase the score, however this current performance was deeemed sufficient for the project scope.